shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

 ### Todo
 - [ ] Create my own training script that works on top of yolov7/train.py
+- [ ] Make a downsampled version of the dataset.
 - [ ] Manage a way of logging the runs to wandb
 - [ ] Zip and upload dataset to gdrive, and make functions for fetching the dataset from the cluster.
 - [ ] Make training scripts for use on the rangpur cluster.